EDITOR’S NOTE: This column will be discussing plot points from Joker in detail. Please consider this your SPOILER WARNING and proceed accordingly.

 If you want to avoid an angry, venom fueled diatribe from the comic book fan in your life, you’d be advised not to bring up the name Roy Lichtenstein.
 Only Frederick Wertham and the quick-to-throw-out-their-kid’s-stuff mothers rank higher on most comic book fans’ list of hatred.

 Lichtenstein, in case you don’t know, was a fine artist who was a prominent member of the Pop Art movement of the 1960s, along with artists such as Andy Warhol and Jasper Johns.
-Where Warhol worked with soup cans and celebrities as inspirations, Lichtenstein for a lower form of pop culture as his muse–comic book art.
+Where Warhol worked with soup cans and celebrities as inspirations, Lichtenstein for a lower form of pop culture as his muse–comic book art. you can check here more information about art.

 He would take a panel from a comic book, usually one in the romance or war genres, and reproduce it on canvases hundreds of times their original size.
 He would change small thing in the transfer–a word balloon here, an article of clothing there–so you couldn’t call it an exact copy, but the composition and layouts of Lichtenstein’s paintings were the same as his source material, right down to dots that were part of the Ben Day process used to color the comics.
 His comic book borrowing made him a star on the gallery circuit and made him rich enough to afford houss in both Manhattan and in the Hamptons.
 The original artists were neither credited nor paid for these appropriations and lived their lives out in anonymity and struggling to make a living.